zentyal/zentyal/docs/en/user/vpn.rst

    :scale: 60
    :alt: Diagram to issue a certificate

-   *GRAPHIC: Diagram to issue a certificate*
+   Diagram to issue a certificate

 Certification Authority configuration with eBox